home-assistant/home-assistant.io/source/_components/vacuum.xiaomi_miio.markdown

 <p class='note'>
 As per [python-miio issue 185](https://github.com/rytilahti/python-miio/issues/185) the Mi-Home app no longer stores the token within the database (it's retrieved from Xiaomi servers from version 5.0.31+).
 Currently the only known fix is to uninstall, then install a downgraded version of the apk.
 Apkmirror is a trusted source for older versions of the app.
 [Mi-Home version 5.0.0](https://www.apkmirror.com/apk/xiaomi-inc/mihome/mihome-5-0-0-release/) is confirmed as working for the following Android methods.

-This token (32 hexadecimal characters) is required for the Xiaomi Mi Robot Vacuum, Xiaomi Philips Lights and Xiaomi IR Remote.
+This token (32 hexadecimal characters) is required for the Xiaomi Mi Robot Vacuum, Mi Robot 2 (Roborock) Vacuum, Xiaomi Philips Lights and Xiaomi IR Remote.
 The Xiaomi Gateway uses another security method and requires a `key` (16 alphanumeric chars), which can be obtained easily via a hidden menu item at the Mi-Home app or using the `miio` command line tool.
 </p>